syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/columns.md

 ## AutoFit columns

 The Grid has a feature that allows to automatically adjust column widths based on the maximum content width of each column when you double-click on the resizer symbol located in a specific column header.
 This feature ensures that all data in the grid rows is displayed without wrapping.
-To use this feature, you need to inject the **Resize** module in the grid. and enable the resizer symbol in the column header by setting the [allowResizing](../../api/grid/#allowresizing) property to true in the grid.
+To use this feature, you need to inject the **Resize** module in the grid and enable the resizer symbol in the column header by setting the [allowResizing](../../api/grid/#allowresizing) property to true in the grid.

 ### Resizing a column to fit its content using autoFit method